 - Provide mediation between staff and student if the necessity arises

-- Make specialized equipment available for loan (e.g., digital recorders, variable speed and 4-track tape recorders, telephone devices for the deaf [TTY], adaptive listening systems and laptop computers).
+- Make specialized equipment available for loan (e.g., digital recorders, SmartPens, FM systems for the hearing-impaired).